owen-melville/photo-reactor/README.md

 <b><h1>Step 2: 3D Print the Parts: </b></h1>

 All the 3D printed parts can be printed with 0.2 mm layer height and a 0.4 mm nozzle.
 For prototyping or low-temperature reactors, PLA filament can be used.
 For higher temperatures or shorter wavelength (blue,violet,UV), ASA can be used.
-Since ASA tends to warp, I recommend using glue on the print bed.
+Since ASA tends to warp, I recommend using glue stick on the print bed.

 | File Name          | Purpose                  | Printing Considerations      | Number Required         | Customization Potential                 |
 | ------------------ | ------------------------ | ---------------------------- | ----------------------- | --------------------------------------- |